Cornish Lithium secures initial £53m from investors

 A lithium mining firm has secured an initial investment of more than £53m to strengthen the UK lithium supply chain, its bosses and the government have confirmed.

-Cornish Lithium (CL) said the UK Infrastructure Bank was leading the funding package in its first direct equity investment.
+Cornish Lithium said UK Infrastructure Bank was leading the funding package in its first direct equity investment.

-Other investors include the Energy & Minerals Group (EMG) and CL’s largest existing institutional shareholder, TechMet, it added.
+Other investors include the Energy & Minerals Group (EMG) and Cornish Lithium's largest existing institutional shareholder, TechMet, it added.

 The government said the funding would "support the development of the UK’s critical minerals supply chain and will accelerate growth towards the commercial production of lithium, vital for the UK’s transition to net-zero".

-The metal is used to make power cells for everyday electronic devices, ranging from laptops to smartphones, as well as being used in electric vehicle batteries.
+The metal is used to make power cells for everyday electronic devices, ranging from laptops to smartphones, as well as being used in electric vehicle (EV) batteries.

+Cornish Lithium plans to extract lithium from hard rock in a repurposed China clay pit at Trelavour Downs.

+It said it intended to produce about 8,000 tonnes per year of battery-grade lithium hydroxide.

 Follow BBC News South West on Twitter, external, Facebook, external and Instagram, external.
 Send your story ideas to spotlight@bbc.co.uk, external.